-Shira offers BJ members (both individuals and families alike) short-term supportive counseling, information, and referral, which means that she can help put you in touch with additional resources and sources of ongoing support available through The Jewish Board and other agencies serving the area.
-In that capacity, Shira provides confidential consultations on a variety of matters pertaining to personal and professional transitions (i.e. unemployment, underemployment, illness, bereavement, caregiving, divorce, retirement, infertility, marriage, birth, and adoption) as well as life challenges (i.e. special needs, mental illness, addiction and recovery, elder abuse, domestic violence, lack of financial resources for food and shelter).
+Michael offers BJ members (both individuals and families alike) short-term supportive counseling as well as information and referral, which means that he can help put you in touch with additional resources and sources of ongoing support available through The Jewish Board and other agencies serving the area.
+In that capacity, Michael provides confidential consultations on a variety of matters pertaining to personal and professional transitions (e.g. illness, bereavement, caregiving, divorce, retirement, infertility, marriage, birth, adoption, unemployment or underemployment) as well as life challenges (e.g. special needs, mental illness, addiction and recovery, elder abuse, domestic violence, lack of financial resources for food and shelter).

 Medicare: https://www.medicare.gove/, 1-800-MEDICARE (633-4227)